cltl/python-for-text-analysis/README.md

 ### Course assignments
 You are asked to hand in 4 assignments in total.
 The deadlines are indicated below.
-Submission 1 day after the deadline downgrades your grade by 2 (e.g., a 9 will result in a 7).
-After that, the resulting grade is a 1.
+Submission 1 day after the deadline and before the feedback session downgrades your grade by 2 (e.g., a 9 will result in a 7).
+After that (i.e. on day 2 or after the feedback session has started), the resulting grade is a 1.
 We have to be strict about this because we will discuss the assignments in class, and we need time to look at your submissions.
 In addition, the solutions will be discussed in the feedback session, and we cannot award points after the solutions have been discussed.

 Submission is made through Canvas.

 Please note that a passing grade for the assignments (in total) is a requirement for passing the course.
 It is possible to do a resit for one assignment (with a maximum grade of 7.5), but you are only eligible to do this if you **submitted all assignments**.
+Note that you also need to do the resit assignment if you failed the first assignment and that this will be graded on a pass/non-pass basis (just like the first assignment).

 ### Final exam
 The exam tests your knowledge of the syntax of Python, and your knowledge of the standard library.
 It serves as an opportunity to show what you've learned and will ensure that you have sufficient knowledge to tackle your own code projects and continue improving your python skills by yourself.
 You cannot pass the course without a passing grade on the exam.
 But don't worry: if you are able to finish the assignments, you will be fine on the exam.